Games, mobile processes, and functionss -- alternating, concurrent, and well-bracketed semantics: The call-by-name -calculus

 \dsJ{I have rectified above: {if $E = E'[\: \contexthole M \: ] $} rather than {if $E = E' M $} }

 \begin{lemma} $

 $ \end{lemma}

 The results of operational correspondence between OGS and \piI under the \opLTS are the same as for call-by-value.
-We only report the operational correspondence for strong transitions and the analogous of Corollary~\ref{c:fa_traces_bis}.
+We only report the operational correspondence for strong transitions and the analogue of Corollary~\ref{c:fa_traces_bis}.

 \begin{theorem} $ $ \begin{enumerate}

 \item If $F \longrightarrowA F'$ then $ \encoN F \longrightarrowPI \; \contr \encoN {F'}$;

 \item If $F \arrA{\ell} F'$ then $ \encoN F \arr{\mu} \; \wbPI \encoN {F'}$. \end{enumerate} \end{theorem}